MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/machine-learning-clustering.md

 ---
-title: Machine learning capability in Azure Data Explorer
+title: Machine learning capability - Azure Data Explorer
-description: Use machine learning clustering for Root Cause Analysis in Azure Data Explorer. ms.reviewer: adieldar ms.topic: how-to ms.date: 04/29/2019
+description: Use machine learning clustering for Root Cause Analysis with Kusto Query Language (KQL). ms.reviewer: adieldar ms.topic: how-to ms.date: 05/01/2023
 ---

-# Machine learning capability in Azure Data Explorer
+# Machine learning capability

 Azure Data Explorer is a Big Data analytics platform.
 It's used to monitor service health, QoS, or malfunctioning devices.
 The built-in [anomaly detection and forecasting](anomaly-detection.md) functions check for anomalous behavior.
 Once such a pattern is detected, a Root Cause Analysis (RCA) is run to mitigate or resolve the anomaly.